mikromajor/mikromajor.github.io/covid-19/README.md

 # covid-19 - it's pet project.
-This App is funtional single page applications written in vanilla java script.
+This App is functional single page applications written in vanilla java script.

 Showing last statistical information about covid-19 in different countries of the world.
 Users may choose different periods to see statistics information.